The "Fack" - Frequently Asked Questions

 A: Success will be measured by factors such as the growth of the European Open Source ecosystem, increased collaboration between projects, cost savings achieved by public administrations, improved digital sovereignty, and the level of citizen engagement with Open Source solutions.
 Qualitative factors will also be considered, such as user satisfaction and the perceived value of the ESDP.

-A: The Initiative will explore diverse funding models, including public funding, membership fees, and contributions from the private sector.
+A: We will explore diverse funding models, including public funding, membership fees, and contributions from the private sector.
 It will also promote the development of sustainable business models around European Open Source projects, for example through public procurement and strategic investment in dual licensing.
 It will also seek to establish partnerships with existing EU bodies and agencies.

-A: The Initiative will emphasize the benefits of Open Source for all stakeholders, including commercial vendors.
+A: We will will emphasize the benefits of Open Source for all stakeholders, including commercial vendors.
 It will highlight opportunities for collaboration and innovation within the EuroStack framework, and promote the development of new business models based on Open Source services and support.
 It will also stress that public procurement should be based on various criteria, including quality, security and cost, and not only on the type of license.

 A: "Strategic investment" will be guided by clear criteria, including user needs, market analysis, and the potential for long-term sustainability.
 Besides, we do not plan to invest directly in projects, but rather to promote them and to help them find funding.
 The ESDP will include feedback mechanisms to ensure that listed projects are meeting user expectations and needs.